 However, having the Instant Pot changed me.
 This electric pressure cooker is very easy and user-friendly.
-Even though it is both a slow cooker and pressure cooker, I actually use pressure cooker function more often than slow cooker function.
+Even though it is both a slow cooker and a pressure cooker, I actually use the pressure cooker function more often than the slow cooker function.
 Why?
 It cuts down cooking time significantly, and it’s a perfect cooking gadget for busy cooks!

 I hope you enjoy my Kakuni recipe using a pressure cooker.
-I had never used other types/brands of pressure cooker so for instructions on how to use your device, please refer to the manual.
+I had never used other types/brands of pressure cookers so for instructions on how to use your device, please refer to the manual.

-- 1 Tbsp. vegetable oil
+- 1 Tbsp neutral oil

-- Water for cooking pork belly
+- water (for cooking pork belly)

-- Pour water to cover the meat, then add the green onions and sliced ginger.
+- Pour water just to cover the meat, then add the green parts of the green onions and sliced ginger.
 Cover and lock the lid.
-Make sure the steam release handle points at “sealing” and not “venting”.
+Make sure the steam release handle points at “sealing.”
 Press the “Keep Warm/Cancel” button on the Instant Pot to stop cooking.
-Press the “meat/Stew” button to switch to the pressure cooking mode.
+Press the “Manual” button to switch to the pressure cooking mode.
 Change the cooking time to 35 minutes.